ably/ably-go/README.md

 As the library is actively developed couple of features are not there yet:

-- Realtime connection recovery is not implemented
-- Realtime connection failure handling is not implemented
+- Realtime connection failure handling is partly implemented
-- ChannelsOptions and CipherParams are not supported when creating a Channel
 - Realtime Ping function is not implemented

 ## Release process

-This library uses [semantic versioning](http://semver.org/).
+Starting with release 1.2, this library uses [semantic versioning](http://semver.org/).
 For each release, the following needs to be done:

 * Create a branch for the release, named like `release/1.1.6`
 * Replace all references of the current version number with the new version number and commit the changes